VSChina/vscode-ansible/README.md

 #### Run Playbook in Docker
 1. Make sure Docker is installed and running.
 For non-Windows platform, please configure Docker run without sudo.
 1. Default docker image is [microsoft/ansible:latest](https://hub.docker.com/r/microsoft/ansible/tags/), which is latest Ansible version.
-Customizing your own docker image/command by configuration `ansible.termininalInitCommand`, eg. `docker run -i -t microsoft/ansible:ansible2.5.5 /bin/bash`.
+Customizing your own docker image by configuration item `ansible.dockerImage`, customizing docker init command by configuration `ansible.termininalInitCommand`, eg. `docker run -i -t microsoft/ansible:ansible2.5.5 /bin/bash`.
+Detail please see [configuration](#configuration).
 1. For Windows user, please share your Windows driver where vscode workspace sits on with docker.
 This is because the extension will map your workspace containing playbook with docker.
 ![docker share driver](./images/dockerconfig.png)
 1. This step is optional.
 If you want to run cloud provider specific Ansible modules, you need set cloud credentials in credential yaml file, default path is `$HOME/.vscode/ansible-credentials.yml`, or change credential file path by settings item  `ansible.credentialsFile`.
 Credential file template is at [here](https://github.com/VSChina/vscode-ansible/blob/master/config/credentials.yml).
 1. Press `F1`, type: `ansible`, choose `Run Ansible Playbook in Docker`.
 Or right click playbook yaml file, choose `Run Ansible Playbook in Docker`.

     ***NOTE***
     - Docker on Windows is not as stable as on other platforms, please try to restart Docker in case of any issue.
     - Downloading Docker image first time usage may be time consuming in case of slow network connection.

 #### Run Playbook in Local Ansible
 1. Make sure Ansible is installed.
 1. This step is optional.
 If you want to run cloud provider specific Ansible modules, please setup cloud credentials by following [Ansible instruction](http://docs.ansible.com/ansible/latest/guides.html).
-Or you can set cloud credentials in credential yaml file, default path is `$HOME/.vscode/ansible-credentials.yml`, or change credential file path by settings item  `ansible.credentialsFile`.
+Or you can set cloud credentials in credential file, default path is `$HOME/.vscode/ansible-credentials.yml`, change credential file path by settings item  `ansible.credentialsFile`.
 Credential file template is at [here](https://github.com/VSChina/vscode-ansible/blob/master/config/credentials.yml).
-1. Press `F1`, type: `ansible`, choose `Run Ansible Playbook in Local Ansible`.
+1. Press `F1`, type: `Ansible`, choose `Run Ansible Playbook in Local Ansible`.
 Or right click playbook yaml file, choose `Run Ansible Playbook in Local Ansible`.